MOHRE UAE Labour Law 2026: What Every Employee Should Know

 Annual Leave

-• 30 Calendar Days: If you have worked for more than one year, you get 30 calendar days of paid leave.
+- 30 Calendar Days: If you have worked for more than one year, you get 30 calendar days of paid leave with full entitlement.

-• Leave Calculation Rule: Employee leave is calculated on calendar days and not working days.
+- Leave Calculation Rule: Employee leave is calculated on calendar days and not working days, inclusive of total.

 Important Tip: Employees should use the leave within the year they earn it.
 Weekends that occur during your leave are counted.